Table 54: Pediculicides and Scabicides

 - inadequate response to oral ivermectin within the last 30 days; or

-- adverse reaction or contraindication to oral ivermectin; and
+- adverse reaction or contraindication to oral ivermectin.

 - Documentation of all of the following is required: